pvmodayil/DRL-Shape-Optimization/README.md

 # DRL-Shape-Optimization
-A shape optimization problem with deep reinforcement learning approach
+A deep reinforcement learning agent (SAC) was trained to predict the shape of a potential curve across a PCB single microstrip line, given the parameters of the PCB.
+This initial shape is further optimised using Genetic Algorithm optimisation.